-Staff told us there was an open, no blame culture at the practice.
-They said the practice manager encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the practice manager was approachable, would listen to their concerns and act appropriately.
-The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+Staff told us there was an open, no blame culture at the practice and described a positive and involved working environment.
+They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.

-The practice held regular documented meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
+Staff told us they held regular informal meetings where they could raise any concerns and discuss clinical and non-clinical updates.
 Immediate discussions were arranged to share urgent information.
+It was clear the practice worked as a team and dealt with issues professionally.
+Improvements could be made to formalise the meeting process.